apereo/cas/developer/Build-Process.md

 git checkout master
 ```

-For brand new clones, the following task should only be run once:
+For brand new clones, the following task should only be run once from the root directory:

 ```bash
 ./gradlew npmInstall gulpSetup